ibm-cloud-docs/sell/tutorial-define-operator.md

 1. Click **Product details** > **Add logo**, and enter the URL to your company or product logo, such as `http://svgur.com/i/TTP.svg`.
 1. Provide a short description of your product, which is displayed on your catalog entry.
 For the purposes of this tutorial, you can enter `This Operator is a developer tool.`
-1. From the **Category** list, select an option that best fits how users might use your product, for example, **Developer Tools**.
+1. From the **Category** list, select an option that best fits how users might use your product, for example, **Developer tools**.
 Categories are used to organize products in the catalog based on common solutions, function, or use.
 1. Select **Third party** as the **Provider** type.
 1. Enter keywords that users might use when searching the catalog for your product, for example, `cluster`, `operator`, `node-red`.
 1. Provide a list of features that highlights your product's attributes and benefits for users.